- United Nations Decade of Ocean Science for Sustainable Development (2021-2030)

 He is currently Chair of Intergovernmental Oceanographic Commission Regional Committee for the Central Indian Ocean (IOCINDIO) of UNESCO.
 He is Chair of IEEE Oceanic Engineering Society Technology committee on Cables and Connectors.
 He is the founder Chair of IEEE Oceanic Engineering Society in India.
 He has also served IEEE Madras Section in various capacities.
 He has widely travelled in capacities like technology transfer, as part of delegations etc. to countries like France, Russia, USA, UK, Germany, Portugal, Korea, Japan, Mauritius, Malaysia, Indonesia etc. He received United Nations Fellowship in 1985.

-Craig McLean is responsible for NOAA’s research enterprise as the Assistant Administrator for Oceanic and Atmospheric Research and acting NOAA Chief Scientist.
+Craig McLean is responsible for NOAA’s research enterprise as the Assistant Administrator for Oceanic and Atmospheric Research.
 He also serves as the U.S. Representative to the Intergovernmental Oceanographic Commission (IOC), and as the Co-chair of the U.S. European Union Marine Working Group, and in the US-Canada-EU North Atlantic Ocean Research Alliance under the Galway Statement.